 That said, as a result of both the anonymous nature of the internet and the topics and issues that come up within feminist discourse and debate, comments are sometimes communicated on blogs in a way that is not necessarily respectful or productive.
-Things get HEATED.

 In an effort to protect my sanity, the sanity of my readers, create a space where productive discussion can happen, AND sleep and eat and walk my dog and sometimes do the dishes (HA!
 Not really.), Feminist Current, like many other blogs, has a comment policy.

-Generally, if you do your best to say something relevant, rational, thoughtful, semi-respectful, and if you don’t spam the comment section, you will be ok.
+All that said, if you do your best to say something relevant, rational, thoughtful, semi-respectful, and if you don’t spam the comment section, you will be ok.

 Without further ado, I present THE COMMENT POLICY:

 1) Stay on topic.
 Address the post at hand.

 2) Be respectful.
 If you insult bloggers or fellow commenters your comment may be deleted.
 JUST KIDDING.
 We all act like a bunch of jerks here.
 It’s mostly just if you insult me and I don’t have time to make fun of you that day that your comment becomes susceptible to deletion.